 Channel Range to Test-This section is used to select a range of channels that you want to test.
 You do not need to change anything here unless you want to select specific channel ranges.
-You can also select testing by individual models if you have your models setup in the Pixel Overlay Models.
-This setting will apply to the settings selected in the other options
+By default, FPP will load the channel ranges that this FPP has configured in its settings.
+Channel Up/Down buttons- You can add or subtract one pixel (3 channels) to the end of the Channel Range with these buttons.